Gap Year Study Abroad

 Features of the Semester at Sea Gap Year Program include:

-- 100 Level College Courses: You enroll in two (2) or three (3) courses offered at the 100-level.
+- Lower-Level College Courses: You enroll in two (2) or three (3) courses offered at the 100 or 200 level.
 Available courses include Astronomy, Cultural Anthropology, Exploring World Music, Oceanography, Reading without Borders, Sociology, and World Literatures.

-- IU 193 Freshman Seminar.
-(1-credit) This seminar is required and exclusively for Gap Year students.
+- IU 172 New Student Seminar.
+(1-credit) This seminar is required and exclusively for gap year students.
 It prepares you for success on the voyage by building a network among peers and setting the stage for academic and community success.
 The seminar meets for 1 hour every other day for the first half of the voyage.
-It also includes a 1-day in-country Field Class in the first port-of-call.
+It also includes a 1-day in-country Field Class in the first port of call.

 - Semester at Sea designs a range of field programs available to participants including multi-day explorations of a country, homestays with local families, and service programs.